rahilsh/storm-topology/SECURITY.md

 ## Reporting a Vulnerability

-Pleae write an email to us
+Please write an email to us